Tottenham confirm Kane set for spell on sidelines due to a hamstring tear | Goal.com

 The 26-year-old has been a standout performer for the Lilywhites once again this season, scoring 17 goals in 25 appearances across all competitions.

-Tottenham are sixth in the Premier League table at the moment, six points behind fourth-placed Chelsea in the race for the Champions League spot.
+Tottenham are sixth in the Premier League table at the moment, six points behind fourth-placed Chelsea in the race for a Champions League spot.

 After their meeting with Boro, Spurs will switch their attention to a huge home clash against league leaders Liverpool.